Skip to main content

 Skip User Reviews

-• Enjoyable and satisfying gameplay loop combining mining, crafting jewelry, and managing a shop with upgrades and a steady sense of progression.
+• Engaging and satisfying gameplay loop combining mining, crafting jewelry, and shop management.

 • story

-• “The story elements are really sweet and dare I say... cozy.”
+• “The story elements are also really sweet and dare I say... cozy?”

-• “There are pacing issues with the quests to the point where there are five quests all requesting certain items that dominate income almost immediately after reaching a certain level.”
+• “There are pacing issues with the quests to the point where there are 5 quests all requesting certain items and certain qualities that dominate the income almost immediately after reaching a certain level.”

 • gameplay